michaelmcandrew/arch-install/README.md

 TODO: ensure that I need to carry out this step

-## Recreate initramfs
+## Build a custom initramfs

-We need to recreate initramfs to work with the encrypted filesystem.

-First, edit `/etc/mkinitcpio.conf` and ensure that the following three words (`keyboard`, `keymap`, and `encrypt`) are added to the `HOOKS=...` line if they are not already present.
-Ensure that they are written in the order specified above.
+We need to build an initramfs that will work for us.
+To do this we edit `/etc/mkinitcpio.conf` and run `mkinitcpio -p linux` when finished.

-Read the comments in the `/etc/mkinitcpio.conf` file and https://wiki.archlinux.org/index.php/Mkinitcpio for more information.
+Read the `/etc/mkinitcpio.conf` file and https://wiki.archlinux.org/index.php/Mkinitcpio for more information.

-Then recreate the initramfs file with `mkinitcpio -p linux`.
+## Ensuring the USB keyboard is available early on

+Add the `keyboard` hook.

+## Unencrypting the encrypted partition

+Add the `encrypt` hook.
+Note that hooks are executed in order.
+Hence if you want to use your USB keyboard to enter the passphrase, and have the prompt displayed in a nice font, ensure that the `encrypt` hook appears after `keyboard` and `consolefont`.

+## Setting a nice console font

+Ensure you have access to the console font you want to use (`pacman -S terminus-font`).

+Add a font line to /etc/vconsole.conf, for example `FONT=ter-u32n`.

+Add the `consolefont` hook to `/etc/mkinitcpio.conf`.

 ## Boot loader